-Pre-requisites:

-Knowledge of Human Physiology, Engineering Physics, Basics of Electrical and Electronics
+COURSE PRE-REQUISITES: Knowledge of Human Physiology, Engineering Physics, Basics of Electrical and Electronics.

-COURSE DESCRIPTION: This course deals with the fundamentals of measurement science are applied to optical, electrochemical, and mass and pressure signal transduction.
+COURSE DESCRIPTION: This course deals with the fundamentals of measurement science applied to optical, electrochemical, and mass and pressure signal transduction.
 This course also examines the principles, technologies, methods and applications of biosensors and bioinstrumentation by bridging engineering principles to understanding of biosystems in sensors and bioelectronics.
-The Biosensors and Instrumentation course examines the methods used to interface sensors for biological and biomedical applications with electronics.
+The Biosensors and bioinstrumentation course examines the methods used to interface sensors for biological and biomedical applications with electronics.